 “Angkor Wat and Ayutthaya have nothing on the “Land of the Thousand Stupas”.
 Between the 11th and 13th centuries, the Kingdom of Bagan raised more than 10,000 temples and monasteries in a venture to become the hub of secular studies (more than 2,000 of which are still standing).
 Go for silent sunrise views, interrupted only by thousands of silhouetted temples and drifting hot air balloons.
 Go for one of the most lovely cultural experiences in Southeast Asia.
 Go before it changes.
 Just go!”

-See The Many Temples of Bagan with Once We’re Young Travel
+See The Many Temples of Bagan with Travel Outlandish

 We didn’t need convincing to spend time in Thailand…what’s not to love?

 We’ve loved everything we’ve seen so far in Thailand…Bangkok, Chiang Mai, Koh Samui, Pai…and we look forward to seeing so much more, but our very first impression was Koh Phangan.
 A beautiful island with a split personality it is definitely somewhere we would return to.

 We had to ask the Thailand experts, Chris and Angela of Tieland to Thailand:

 “Simply put, Thailand is an easy place to travel!
 We’ve found that no matter where we want to go, there is always a convenient flight or bus we can catch and plenty of accommodations to choose from that suit our budget and travel style.
 And as for things to do, there are plenty!
 Sure, Thailand is known for its beautiful southern beaches, and colorful nightlife in Bangkok, but there are plenty of incredible places to visit in the north as well.
 We actually just trekked Thailand’s highest mountain!
 Yes, we may be a bit biased, but we think Thailand is an absolute must for anyone planing to visit Southeast Asia!”

 Gemma and Craig of Two Scots Abroads say: